little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 If you are a history buff, you will love the variety of history this place holds.
 So many different cultures settled in Turkey and it still bears the marks in many ways from each one.

-There are places from ancient Christian times, Ottoman days and different parts of Turkey that were under control of the Roman and Byzantine empires.
+There are places from ancient Christian times, Ottoman days, and different parts of Turkey that were under the control of the Roman and Byzantine empires.
 I’m not a history buff but it is all still quite fascinating.

 Come and enjoy a tour led in English and soak up all the historical facts.
 I live here and I am still discovering all the time!

-If you’re thinking of your next vacation, you won’t run out of reasons to visit Turkey.
+If you’re thinking of your next vacation, you won’t run out of things to do in Turkey.
 I highly recommend it!

 Is there anything you think I left off this list of reasons to visit Turkey?